-During the quarter, we were unable to sell any property assets due to political uncertainty and the continuing economic crisis which has dissuaded most Mongolians from making long-term investments.
+During the quarter, we were unable to sell any property assets.
 To date, our primary focus has been to increase liquidity so that we can move the business forward-either through investments in public securities or the diversification of our business through the acquisition of all or part of a business that is not in Mongolia.
 That said, our primary focus is to first increase liquidity while keeping costs contained as that gives us the flexibility to act in the future.